 Each party has an opportunity to express their case, what they consider to be the central issues and their desired outcome.
 The mediator will then assist in finding a settlement that all parties are happy with in order to bring the matter to a conclusion.

 What happens if we cannot agree who to appoint?

 Of course, there may be times when the parties involved in the dispute are simply unable to agree who to appoint and have reached a deadlock situation.
-If this happens, ICAEW can help through the ICAEW President’s Nomination Scheme by selecting a suitable firm included in the Find a Chartered Accountant website to undertake the work.
+If this happens, ICAEW may be able to help through the ICAEW President’s Nomination Scheme by selecting a suitable firm included in the Find a Chartered Accountant website to undertake the work.

 In order to use this service the parties will need to download and complete the necessary forms found below and make a payment of £10,000 + VAT which covers the administration costs involved in the search and selection of an appropriately qualified and experienced expert, valuer, arbitrator or mediator.

 You will still be liable to pay the fees of the appointee taking on the engagement and will enter into an agreement with them directly.
 It is unlikely to be cost-effective to use the ICAEW service if the amount in dispute is less than £100,000.
 In these circumstances you may wish to consider alternative solutions and seek legal advice.

 If you have any questions about using the online directory search or the President’s Nomination Scheme please call us on +44 (0) 1908 248 037 or email email@example.com